-The provisions of this regulation shall not in any way impair or remove the necessity of compliance with any other applicable ordinances.
-Where this regulation imposes a greater restriction, the provisions of this regulation shall take precedence.
+The provisions of these Regulations shall not in any way impair or remove the necessity of compliance with any other applicable ordinances.
+Where these Regulations impose a greater restriction, the provisions of these Regulations shall take precedence.

 SECTION 109 SEPARABILITY